How to Play Short Deck Hold’em | Short Deck Poker Rules & Strategy

 - You can bet any amount of your stack at any time.

-Straights are mathematically more common than three-of-a-kind in short deck poker, so three-of-a-kind beats a straight.
+In some rarer versions of Short Deck, there is an additional change: three-of-a-kind beats a straight.
+Straights are mathematically more common than three-of-a-kind in short deck poker, so three-of-a-kind beats a straight in certain versions.
 Drawing to a straight is much less appealing with this rule in place, as you are drawing dead if your opponent has a set or trips.